nh-server/switch-guide/docs/extras/updating.md

 ## Updating your firmware

 Always check *before* updating your system firmware if the latest version of Atmosphère *as well* as the latest version of hekate support the firmware version you are updating towards.
+You can do this by checking the [update compatibility checker](#atmosphere-and-hekate-compatibility) near the top of this page.

 ### Section I - Updating your sysMMC's firmware